Vinyl Group (ASX:VNL) is finding its groove in 2025

 Some high-profile shareholders

 Vinyl’s shareholder register includes Songtradr (an American song licensing company) and WiseTech (ASX:WTC) CEO Richard White.
 Songtradr first invested in the company in 2020 and has bought more shares since then (most recently in April 2024), now owning 19.95%.
 As for Richard White, he invested in the company twice in 2023, with the latter capital raising enabling The Brag Media’s acquisition.
-Vinyl shares have increased substantially in recent months, buoyed by the most recent investments from these major shareholders, and the acquisitions beginning to be reflected in the company’s results.
+Vinyl shares have increased substantially in the past couple of years, buoyed by the most recent investments from these major shareholders, and the acquisitions beginning to be reflected in the company’s results.

 We believe the opportunity for Vinyl is very lucrative